 You can also find a whole list of vocabulary resources related to each IELTS topic on my Resources page.

-Finally, there are LOADS of practice examples with answers and explanations and Podcast links in my blog.
+Finally, there are LOADS of practice examples with answers and explanations and Podcast links in my 10-minute lessons.
 Do one a day leading up to your exam.